 God rules the world from His throne in the tabernacle.
 He rules Israel by His manifested presence among them and through the covenant of law He made with them (Ex.
 19:5-8).
 Later when they build Solomon’s temple, God’s glory and presence filled it.
 His throne of government, the ark of the covenant, would be behind the veil, Jehovah dwelling there in the darkness (II Chron.
 6:1).

-His throne was the ark of the covenant.
-His covenant with Israel was the law.
-The tablets of stone were placed inside the ark.
-The basis of God’s government of man in Adam and in the flesh, for in the flesh was all Israel ever was even when separated as God’s people from the Gentiles, a wall built up around them by God and His law, the basis would be His law.
+God’s throne was the ark of the covenant.
+His covenant with Israel was the practice of His law.
+The tablets of stone were placed inside the ark and were the basis of God’s government of man in Adam, man in the flesh.
+This was all Israel ever was, even as a chosen people special to Jehovah, separated from the Gentiles, a wall built up around them by God and His law.
 God would chastise and judge His people based on their performance in keeping His covenant.
 The law was always the measure of human responsibility before a holy God, the measure of creature responsibility before his Creator.
+Specifically, it was the measure of Israel’s responsibility before Jehovah, the one true God.

 By providential control God kept His eye on all the nations, raising them up and bringing them down low, giving kings and removing kings, according to His own will and purposes.
 But it was Israel, as chosen by Jehovah, who was a special treasure to Him above all the nations and peoples on the earth (Ex.
 19:5, Deut.
 7:6-9).
 They were His people and He was their God, and He dwelt among them.
 And His government over them was by His law.
 When they strayed from Him He would warn them: